jcasc/quickfile/README.md

 The server displays a random-generated password in the terminal, which is queried via Basic Auth.
 The user name provided by the client can be chosen freely but is logged.

+The files are served on endpoint /download/.
+A minimalist upload form is served on /upload/.

 ## Supported flags

 `-p 12345` sets the Port (42777 by default).